arkurpas/Object-detection-ABB-RobotStudio/README.md

 (a video with a walkthrough is coming)

 ## In short...
-The goal of this project was to implement an object detection and recognition model for robotics using computer vision techniques.
+The goal of this project was to implement the object detection and recognition model for robotics using computer vision techniques.

 * Model: Single Shot Detector (SSD)
 * Library: PyTorch